smikitky/vscode-dicom-dump/README.md

 [demo]: https://github.com/cornerstonejs/dicomParser

-**The "Dump DICOM tags" context menu doesn't show up!**: Your DICOM file must have the extension `*.dcm` or `*.dicom`.
-Please let me know if you know other famous file naming conventions.
+**The "Dump DICOM tags" context menu doesn't show up!**: Your DICOM file _must_ have the extension `*.dcm` or `*.dicom`.
+Please let me know if you know other well-known file naming conventions.
 Currently, VS Code cannot determine the type of a _binary_ file based on its contents.

 **Patient/institution names are garbled!**: Currently the character encoding support is limited and buggy, and it's partially due to the fact that DICOM uses rare character encodings not supported by iconv-lite.
-Also note that some DICOM software stores multibyte strings with a totally wrong encoding (e.g., Japanse SJIS).
-I'd rather not support all types of malformed files, but reasonable suggestions and PRs are welcome.
+Also note that some DICOM implementations store multibyte strings with a totally wrong encoding (e.g., Japanse SJIS).
+I'd rather not support all sorts of malformed files "in the wild", but reasonable suggestions and PRs are welcome.

 ## Known Issues / Limitations

 **USE AT YOUR OWN RISK.
 DO NOT USE THIS FOR CLINICAL PURPOSES.**

 - Does not work with remote workspaces mounted with `FileSystemProvider` (blocked by: microsoft/vscode#48034).
+- Cannot display the image (pixel/voxel data) itself.
 - It's not possible to modify DICOM files.
 - Character encoding support is limited, and it lacks Korean character support.
   PRs are welcome.

 ## Bugs / PRs

-Use GitHub's issue system.
+Plase use GitHub's issue system.

 ## Acknowledgement